oxidaan/zqloader/README.md

 The Z80 assembled ZQloader.
 --
-This is the turbo loader running at the ZX spectrum, written in Z80 assemby.
+This is the turbo loader running at the ZX spectrum, written in Z80 assembly.
 It is stored entirely into a BASIC `REM` statement, so it can be loaded in just one step, and all you have to type is `LOAD ""`.

 Once loaded it copies itself to upper memory regions because lower RAM is [contended](https://en.wikipedia.org/wiki/Contended_memory) and not quick/stable enough for loading algortihms.
 Then it starts waiting for incoming turbo blocks.
 More about the [Z80 assembled ZQloader]